Modeling scale-up of particle coating by atomic layer deposition: Model

 \subsubsection{Extension to heterogeneous surfaces}

 The model above represents the ideal case where the surface can be partitioned into identical reaction sites.
-However, in many cases of interest surfaces are heterogeneous, which means that we need to extend Eq. \ref{eq:base} to consider the presence of multiple sites:
+However, in many cases of interest surfaces are heterogeneous, and we need to extend Eq. \ref{eq:base} to consider the presence of multiple sites:

-With $f_s$ representing the fraction of each site, $\beta_s$ is the reaction probability of the precursor molecule with that site, and $\sum_sf_s \le 1$ is the total fraction of reactive surface sites.
-There are two cases of interest for this work: the first is when only a fraction of the surface is reactive towards the ALD precursor.
+Here $f_s$ represents the fraction of each site, $\beta_s$ is the reaction probability of the precursor molecule with that site, and $\sum_sf_s \le 1$ is the total fraction of reactive surface sites.
+In this work we consider the following two cases: in the first scenario only a fraction of the surface is reactive towards the ALD precursor.
 In this case, if $f$ represents the fraction of the sites that are reactive, we have that:

 resulting in a lower sticking probability, with the evolution of $\Theta$ still given by Eq. \ref{eq:lang}.
-This case is representative of surface functionalization or passivation approaches where nucleation is potentially sparse.
+This scenario is representative of surface functionalization or passivation approaches where nucleation is potentially sparse.
 Including $f$ in our model allows us to independently tune the size of a surface site, given by its area $s_0$, and the number of active sites on the surface.

-The second case comprises surfaces with two types of reactive sites, one with high and another one with low sticking probability\cite{Bielinski_heatTMA_2022}.
-This scenario allows us to consider “soft-saturating” ALD processes, where after an initially fast mass uptake, the growth per cycle as a function of dose time asymptotically reaches a limiting value\cite{YanguasGil_reactorsim_2021}.
+The second scenario comprises surfaces with two types of reactive sites, one with high and another with low sticking probability\cite{Bielinski_heatTMA_2022}.
+This scenario allows us to consider “soft-saturating” ALD processes where, after an initially fast mass uptake, the growth per cycle as a function of dose time asymptotically reaches a limiting value\cite{YanguasGil_reactorsim_2021}.
 In this scenario, the sticking probability is given by:

-Where $\Theta_a$ and $\Theta_b$ are the fractional coverage of sites a and b, $f_a$ and $f_b$ are the fraction of sites for each reaction pathways, and the total fractional surface coverage is given by:
+where $\Theta_a$ and $\Theta_b$ are the fractional coverage of sites a and b, $f_a$ and $f_b$ are the fraction of sites for each reaction pathways, and the total fractional surface coverage is given by:

 In this case, both $\Theta_a$ and $\Theta_b$ evolve as a function of time following Eq. \ref{eq:lang}.
 If $f_a+f_b=1$, we can make $f_b=f$ and Eq. \ref{eq:soft0} can be expressed as: